perez247/ecov2/config/readMe.md

      ### src (/home/{user}/app/src)
           This will contain the application source code from the repo.

      ### db (/home/{user}/app/db)
           This will contain the database file.
 This should only be used for staging.
 In the cause of this project Sqlite will be used for staging.
 A database will be used when required.
+          * StagingDb.db: create this file inside this folder.

      ### config (/home/{user}/app/config)
           This folder contains the necessary files for making sure the application runs according to my plan.
 This contains the following: